 ♦ # 4 Don’t Major in the Minors

 I feel that this type of overemphasis on minor matters represents a shallow understanding of empathy.
 Therefore, overemphasizing minor matters creates the potential for anger.
 By majoring in the minors, clients teach children imbalanced anger.
 By letting these minor problems remain minor, emotions can be minimized.
 As you have experienced, this concept relates to one of the five ways of handling anger discussed in section one, dropping it.

 ♦ Cognitive Behavior Therapy: 4-Step "Let Go By Holding On" Technique

 I explained that the physical discomfort represents the emotional pain which accompanies anger.
 Then I asked Julia to slowly release her grip.
 The sensation was pleasant and Julia felt relief.
 At this point, I explained that similarly, when Julia lets go anger, she can free herself from emotional pain and threats, thus becoming more assertive.
 Do you have a Julia who might benefit from the "Let Go By Holding On" technique in which the client squeezes a ball?

 Would you agree that children can benefit from lessons learned in adult experiences?
 Some children may feel as if they cannot discuss their feelings toward an adult’s angry expression.
 Do you agree clients can develop openness and honesty with their children by sharing experiences?

-On this track, we discussed children and anger.
+In this section, we discussed children and anger.
 The five keys are don’t be threatened by the child’s anger, let choices and consequences shape the child, don’t preach, don’t major in the minors, and share your own experiences.

-On the next track, we will discuss rationalizations that perpetuate anger.
-Four rationalizations you may encounter are “my past is to painful, forgiveness is too good, why should I try when no one else does, and anger is a familiar habit”.
+In the next section, we will discuss rationalizations that perpetuate anger.
+Four rationalizations you may encounter are My past is to painful, Forgiveness is too good, Why should I try when no one else does, and Anger is a familiar habit.

 Others who bought this Anger Management Course